niels-lubbes/orbital/README.md

 OrbTools.filter( [] )
 ```

-We create `SphereInput` object for a surface of great type I
+Next, We create `SphereInput` objects for surfaces of great types I, II and III.
-and pass it to the `clifford` method.
+We pass the objects it to the `clifford` method
-The output of this method provides us with a parametric and implicit
+whose output includes a parametric and implicit
-representation of the projected surface.
+representation of a stereographic projection of the surface in 3-space.

 ```python
 # great type I